feathersjs/docs/api/events.md

 ## Custom events

 By default, real-time clients will only receive the [standard events](#service-events).
-However, it is possible to define a list of custom events on a service as `service.events` that should also be passed when `service.emit('customevent', data)` is called on the server.
+However, it is possible to define a list of custom events when registering the service with [app.use](./application.md#usepath-service--options) that should also be sent to the client when `service.emit('customevent', data)` is called on the server.
 The `context` for custom events won't be a full hook context but just an object containing `{ app, service, path, result }`.

 > **Important:** Custom events can only be sent from the server to the client, not the other way (client to server).
 [Learn more](../help/faq.md#how-do-i-create-custom-methods)